 Even before I got pregnant I used to see parents getting their babies hands/feet castes in 3D and they looked amazing.
 So when I had very own bundle of joy it’s something I definitely wanted, it’s a memory that I can treasure for a lifetime.

 I’m a sucker for personalised items especially ones that are so unique as 3D Baby Casting.
-As I was scrolling through my Instagram feed at stupid o’clock in the morning (as you do when you have to wake up for multiple feeds) I came across Shabana’s page and instantly messaged her (at 3am) to get Leila booked in.
+As I was scrolling through my Instagram feed at stupid o’clock in the morning (as you do when you have to wake up for multiple feeds) I came across Shabana’s page and instantly messaged her (at 3am) to get booked in.

 Monday 13th February was casting day and I was super excited, we went over to Shabana’s beautiful home.
 She was extremely organised and had everything set up to make the process go as smoothly as possible.
-Leila was pretty good to be honest I thought she was going to scream the place down.
+My daughter was pretty good to be honest I thought she was going to scream the place down.
 I opted to get her right hand and left foot done, as Shabana suggested that opposites looked a lot better once complete.

 It took 15 seconds for the plaster to set and voila we had her 3D mounds done.
 It only took 5-10minutes but I ended up having a good old chinwag and stayed at Shabanas for almost 2 hours!